Halt ‘kilo creep’ and prevent midlife weight gain with our simple tips!

 Stepping on the scales is no one’s idea of fun, but for the purposes of keeping the kilos off, it’s important to know where you’re at.
 Obsessing over the scales is not the point, but checking in once a month with your weight and taking a waist measurement will give you the early warning signal you need to get on top of any sneaky gains.

 Just like small weight gains add up, small changes to diet add up, too.
 A glass of wine every night is a great way to wind-down, but the excessive calories it contains are a major culprit of weight gain.
 An examination of food habits is essential for weeding out kilo creep and an understanding that your metabolism is slowing down might mean a reassessment of how often you indulge in treats.

 4. Team up

 Losing your momentum with exercise is natural when the demands of family and work start sucking up your daylight hours.
 But efforts to combat kilo creep must include moving!
 The best way to do this is to team up with friends and make exercise a group effort.
 Think about weekend walks, teaming up with tennis buddies or taking a pal to Pilates.
 Integrating exercise into your day in a practical way is also ideal, using the walk to school to boost your metabolism or sneaking away during swimming lessons to do some laps of your own!

 5. Support yourself

 Make sure that you are doing all you can to shore up your nutritional reserves.
 Boosting your calcium and iron levels as well as ensuring you are topping up essential vitamins is crucial.
-But don’t worry, if your diet is found wanting, include a powerful supplement like Activated Nutrients Superfood Powder for Women to make sure you’re not missing a thing.
+But don’t worry, if your diet is found wanting, include a powerful supplement like Coconut Daily Superfood and Weight Management Protein to make sure you’re not missing a thing.